BSI-Bund/secvisogram/DEVELOPMENT.md

 ## Technical Design

-### Code Style & Design Patterns

-FAlls vorhanden, kurze auflistung der eingesetzten Design-Patterns bzw.
-Konventionen. ggf. einfach auch nur verlinkt (falls z.B. react design guidelines.)

-Sonst entfernen.

 ### Form Editor

-Aus welchen Einzelbausteinen besteht der Form editor.
-Wie wird es zusammengebaut.

-Wie kann ich neues Feld hinzufügen, ändern oder anpassen. ggf.
-Beispiel?

-Wie finde ich die richtige Stelle? → CSAF Structur
+The "Form Editor"-tab represents the structure of the json-schema.
+It uses container components to represent objects and arrays and attribute components to represent values.
+Missing attributes are shown as "Add ..."-buttons which create the respective attribute using its `defaultValue`-function.

+New attributes can be added by instantiating a suitable attribute component (e.g. `app/lib/SecvisogramPage/View/EditorTab/shared/TextAttribute.js`).

 ### Navigation

-Wie wird Navigation gemacht?
+The various parts of the application are accessible using the tabs.
+The state, which tab is active, is stored as react-state in `app/lib/SecvisogramPage.js`.
+Navigation is only disabled if a parse-error occurs in `app/lib/SecvisogramPage/View/JsonEditorTab.js`.

 ### Validation

-Wie / wann / wo wird validaitoin gemacht.
-Woraus besteht sie.

-Wie entstehen die Sanitizes Versionen
+The application uses two validations patterns: The fast HTML5 validation and the validation via JSON-schema which kicks in 300ms after editing the document or between tab-changes.
+The status of the validation is shown in the "Form Editor"-tab, the "JSON Editor"-tab and the "Preview"-tab.

+### Sanitizing

+The "CSAF Document"-tab uses an algorithm to remove elements which are either invalid, empty or null (see `app/lib/shared/Core/entities/DocumentEntity.js`) and shows the removed paths.

 ### Data Model

-Wo/wie wir das datenmodell gehalten und ausgetasuch
+Application state is being held in the `app/lib/SecvisogramPage.js`.
+It contains state which is needed to coordinate the communication with the `app/lib/shared/Core.js`.
+Editor state is being held in the `app/lib/SecvisogramPage/View.js`.
+It contains state of the current editing status of the document.

 ## Debugging & Testing Secvisogram

 ### Unit Tests

-Unit tests cover x and are written using mocha
+Unit tests cover logic sitting behind the `Core` component and are written using mocha.

-You can run them from CLI via y oder in IDE via y
+You can run them from CLI via `npm test`.
+Or you can open http://localhost:8080/tests.html in your browser which provides you the ability to run specific tests only.

-On the one hand **Mocha tests** are used, which are located in the folder "tests".
-They are to test logic of the application.
-In the console they can be executed with the following command:

-    npm test
+These are located in the folder `/app/tests`.

 ### View Tests

-TODO: Das ist mir nicht klar!
-Ich dachte das sind automatisierte E2E-Tests.
-Hier klingt es aber so, als ob das nur interaktive Dialoge sind?
-Verstehe ich nicht.
-Werden die nun auch automatisiert abgetestet?
-View-tests are a concept to test and design the view-components independently from the _business logic_
+View-tests are a concept to test and design the view and its view-components independently from the _business logic_.
+To add a view-test for the view, modify the file `app/viewTests/shared/suites/SecvisogramPage.js` and add your test to the `tests` array.

-On the other hand, there are the **viewTests** in the folder of the same name.
 Once you have started the system as described above, you can view the tests at the following URL:

 http://localhost:8080/view-tests.html

 On this page, there is a drop-down menu in the footer that can be used to select the respective test.

-### Debugging

-ggf. tipps wie man debugged.
-(Source maps?
-Uniminified code?).
-Sonst etnfernen.